Spanish Adoptionism: Paulinus of Aquileia

 In his anti-Adoptionist works, Paulinus explained that Catholics proclaim and adore Jesus Christ as "true God", but also confess him to be "true man".
 However, calling him "true man" is not the same as calling him an ordinary man which was the implication of the idea that his humanity had been adopted to be the Son of God.
 He further rejected the Spanish Adoptionists' equation of adoption with assumption, since not every assumption is properly an adoption, even though every adoption is a kind of assumption.
 Elipandus had compared the adopted humanity of Christ with that of the other saints.
 Felix seemed to have taught that Christ needed to be baptized to be adopted as Son of God.
-But Paulinus countered that if Christ had been adopted by God, as Moses had been adopted by Pharaoh's daughter or as Christ himself had been adopted by Joseph, Christ would only be Son of God in an improper, not essential, sense.
+Paulinus countered that if Christ had been adopted by God – as Moses had been adopted by Pharaoh's daughter, or as Christ himself had been adopted by Joseph – Christ would only be Son of God in an improper, not essential, sense.
 Paulinus, admitted, however, that the term "adoption" was fitting for Christians and it is Christ who confers adoption on them.

 Modern assessment

 Modern scholars have often followed the critiques of Hadrian, Alcuin, or Agobard in constructing an interpretation of Spanish Adoptionism.
-Both Ansprenger and Harnack, noting similarities between Theodore of Mopsuestia's Christology and that of the Spanish Adoptionists, concluded that the Spanish must have had access to Theodore’s biblical commentaries.
+Both Ansprenger and Harnack, noting similarities between Theodore of Mopsuestia's Christology and that of the Spanish Adoptionists, concluded that the Spanish must have had access to Theodore's biblical commentaries.
 However, John C. Cavadini has argued that the Carolingian attack on Spanish Adoptionism as "Nestorian" was based on a misunderstanding of the Spanish debate.
 Cavadini stresses that for all that Beatus and Elipandus might disagree, they drew inspiration from a common Christological tradition different from that of the theologians on the other side of the Pyrenees.
 Neither Spaniard referred to the eastern Christological debates, nor did they cite the teaching of the Council of Chalcedon (451).
 Rather, Cavadini claims, they drew on the unique theological heritage of Iberian Christianity, with a heavy reliance upon Augustine of Hippo, Hilary of Poitiers, and Isidore of Seville.